cfuchs981/catan-spectator/README.md

 This project introduces a machine-parsable, human-readable file format for describing a game of Catan.

-This is a work in progress.
+The UI is feature-complete, and can already be used to log games.
+However, this is still a work in progress.
+Todos are listed below.

 > Author: Ross Anderson ([rosshamish](https://github.com/rosshamish))